dwaynebailey/pootle/docs/server/project_setup.rst

 the project up, or you can use add the *Template* language to your project.
 But first! – let's add a new project.

-In the top-right menu of the interface, you should see your newly created administrator user (it's only a congruent-character if you're on a small screen).
+In the top-right menu of the interface, you should see your newly created administrator user.
 From the fold-out drop down menu, choose *Admin* (in red) to get to the administration interface.

 Under the *Projects* tab, you'll find a button called *New Project* to the top right, just below the main menu that has your user-name.
 Click the button.